 Gavox Roads is a limited collection of watches made to travel on the most scenic roads.

-We selected this year, 3 roads that would fit these 3 designs
+This first issue, we selected 3 roads that would fit these 3 designs

-Each watches comes with a road book (list of the milestones on that road)
+Each watch comes with a road book (list of the milestones on that road)

 I created a facebook group to share your experience : GAVOX ROOM on FaceBook

 Gavox founder Michael Happé is the grandson of a Flying Tiger.
 I’m no war or aviation buff, but even I knew this one.
 Who could forget the shark’s mouth painted on their P-40 War Hawks or legends of the Hell’s Angels squadron angling in on Japan just after the bombing of Pearl Harbor?